kalaluthien/DistributeSystem/hw2.md

 ```

 ## Exercise 28
 Consider the class shown in Figure.
-According to what you have been told about the Java memory model, will the reader method ever divide by zero?
+According to what you have been told about the Java memory model(JMM), will the reader method ever divide by zero?

 ``` JAVA
 class VolatileExample {